prometheus-community/helm-charts/charts/prometheus/README.md

 ### To 17.0

-Version 17.0.0 moves pushgateway service to [prometheus-pushgateway](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway).
+Version 17.0.0 uses pushgateway service from the [prometheus-pushgateway chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway).
 If you've made some config changes, please check the old `pushgateway` and the new `prometheus-pushgateway` configuration section in values.yaml for differences.

 Before you update, please scale down the `prometheus-server` deployment to `0` then perform upgrade: